Lake Washington Ship Canal: Drawbridges

 All bridges can be contacted on channel 13 for an opening or use horn.
 Horn blasts of one long, at least four seconds, and one short, of about a second, can be used to request an opening.
 A reciprocal response from a bridge is acknowledgement that the information has been received and the bridge will open in time.
-Bridges may hold for up to ten minutes before opening. five short blast from a bridge means that the bridge will not be opening.
-Normal bridge opening restrictions are separated by operator the City of Seattle and Washington State Department of Transportation.
+Bridges may hold for up to ten minutes before opening, and longer at certain times of the day five short blast from a bridge means that the bridge will not be opening.

-All non-self-propelled vessels, craft, or rafts navigating this waterway for which the opening of any draw is necessary shall be towed by a suitable self-propelled vessel while passing the draw.
+Non-self-propelled vessels must be towed by a suitable self-propelled vessel past the bridge.

 Sewage and stormwater mitigation

 During heavy or prolonged rain, stormwater runoff and overflowing wastewater from neighborhoods along the Ship Canal is dumped into the waterway.
 The practice was found to be polluting Salmon Bay and Puget Sound with an average of 130 spills per year dumping 90 e6USgal of untreated wastewater.
 The U.S. Environmental Protection Agency and Washington State Department of Ecology ordered the Seattle city government to address the issue, signing a consent decree in 2016 to plan a diversion system.
 The system will use a 2.7 mi tunnel running along the north side of the canal with access stations at five sites in Fremont, northern Queen Anne, and Ballard before reaching a pump station, where wastewater can continue to the West Point sewage treatment plant.
 The pump station in Ballard is planned to be a 65 ft cylinder covered in a steel lattice structure that reaches 80 ft in height; it is expected to cost $100 million.
 The tower's design evokes the local maritime industry and is inspired by crab pots; the lattice will include light-emitting diodes that are programmed to display colors that represent local weather or the pumping station's status.

 The project is expected to cost $570 million to construct, with 65 percent of funding sourced from Seattle Public Utilities and the remaining 35 percent from the King County government.
 The project had originally been estimated to cost $423 million, but limited supply in the area's busy construction market caused cost overruns.
-Construction on the 19 ft tunnel is planned to begin in June 2021 with the launch of a tunnel boring machine, named "Mudhoney" in honor of the local grunge band following a public contest.
-It is expected to be completed in 2025.
+Construction on the 19 ft tunnel began in June 2021 with the launch of a tunnel boring machine, named "Mudhoney" in honor of the local grunge band following a public contest.
+Tunnel boring from Ballard to Wallingford was completed in June 2023 and construction is scheduled to be completed in 2026.